Texas hosts more bird watching festivals than any other state in America.

 Plus occasional rarities like Costa’s Hummingbird, Broad-billed Hummingbird, and possibly White-eared Hummingbird.

-Migration in the west Texas mountains is peaking for all species, so you’ll have even more to look forward to than hummingbirds, like warblers, vireos, and flycatchers.
+Migration in the west Texas mountains is peaking for all species during August, so you’ll also see great birds like warblers, vireos, and flycatchers.

 Official website: https://davismountainshummingbirdcelebration.com/